Sgregory42/unity-event-test/README.md

 - 2 listeners (an example UIAnimation System, SomeProcessor System)

-When you click on a cube it will send an event that something has changed with the name of the cube (see logs)
+When you click on a cube it will send an event that something has changed with the name of the cube (see logs) the listener then log the name of the object.